hypercube-software/latexMarkdown2Markdown/README.md

 ## 1.2 Usage

 ```
 >java -jar latexMarkdown2Markdown-1.0-SNAPSHOT.jar

 The following option is required: [-dir]
 Usage: <main class> [options]
   Options:
     -background
       Force the background color in hexa #rrggbb instead of a transparent
       background
   * -dir
       directory where *.tex.md files are
+    -tab
+      same has -toc but tabulate the table of content
+      Default: false
     -toc
       generate a table of content and add numbers to chapters
       Default: false
 ```

-​

 # 2 Technical notes